Trusted Child Support Attorney Handling Modifications for Texas Parents

 If I lose my job, will child support be taken out of my unemployment benefits?

 Yes.
-The Texas Workforce Commission will withhold child support obligations from your unemployment benefits.
+The Texas Workforce Commission will withhold support obligations from your unemployment benefits.
 The TWC is authorized to withhold up to 50 percent of your unemployment benefits for this purpose.
-Since your unemployment benefits will certainly be less than the income you received from your previous job, it is important that you act quickly to modify your child support obligations.
+Since your unemployment benefits will certainly be less than the income you received from your previous job, it is important that you act quickly to modify your support obligations.

 The Time to Take Decisive Action Is Now.
 Contact an Experienced Denton Child Support Modification Attorney Today

-The longer you delay seeking a child support modification order when one is needed, the more the problem will fester.
+The longer you delay seeking a child support modification order in Texas when one is needed, the more the problem will fester.
 If you fall into arrears, your debt will multiply and you will face a host of negative consequences.
 If you are the custodial parent worried that support payments are not high enough, your child’s welfare might suffer.
 The time to act is now.
 Contact us today.